influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 ---

 Use the `influxd upgrade` command to upgrade InfluxDB 1.x to InfluxDB 2.0.
-The `upgrade` command exists provide an in-place upgrade path from InfluxDB 1.8.x to InfluxDB 2.0.x.
+The `upgrade` command provides an in-place upgrade path from InfluxDB 1.x to InfluxDB 2.0.

 <!--
 The upgrade process copies all data stored in 1.x [databases](/influxdb/v1.8/concepts/glossary/#database) and